Capital-E

 Series B in 2010

-PharmaDiagnostics NV engages in the development of analytical techniques to accelerate the drug discovery process.
-The company provides human albumin binding, human orosomucoid, membrane, and redox potential assays, as well as assay systems, which include experimental pKa, experimental log D, P-glycoprotein interaction, Cytochromes P450 interactions, and solubility of new chemical entities in fasted and fed intestinal conditions.
-It offers assays to the pharmaceutical and biotech industries.
-The company is based in Zellik, Belgium.
+PharmaDiagnostics NV specializes in developing analytical techniques aimed at enhancing the drug discovery process.
+The company offers a range of assays designed for the pharmaceutical and biotech industries, including human albumin binding, human orosomucoid, membrane, and redox potential assays.
+Additionally, PharmaDiagnostics provides assay systems that encompass experimental pKa, experimental log D, P-glycoprotein interaction, Cytochrome P450 interactions, and the solubility of new chemical entities under varying intestinal conditions.
+Based in Zellik, Belgium, PharmaDiagnostics is committed to delivering innovative solutions that facilitate drug development.

 PharmaDiagnostics